secretstartups/handbook/content/handbook/legal/marketing-collaboration.md

 Like with any conversation, it is critical to be aware of how your words are received in different cultures.

 Note: Trademarks aren't just words.
-As mentioned above, trademarks can be symbols, as well, and this catetgory is very broad.
+As mentioned above, trademarks can be symbols, as well, and this category is very broad.
 Take the following examples -

 - **Colors** Owens Corning trademarked the color pink for insulation.
 No other company can make insulation that color.
 If you ever see insulation that is pink, you know who made it.
 John Deere trademarked a specific color of green for farm equipment.
 McDonald's has the Golden Arches.
 - **Sounds**  NBC trademarked the chimes that you hear during intermissions.
 Intel has a trademarked sound.